rese/Front-end-Developer-Interview-Questions/README.md

 * What is a recent technical challenge you experienced and how did you solve it?
 * What UI, Security, Performance, SEO, Maintainability or Technology considerations do you make while building a web application or site?
 * Talk about your preferred development environment.

+  - Mac.
+Github.
+Sublime.
+A bit of VIM.
+TMUX.
+External monitors.
 * Which version control systems are you familiar with?

+  - Git.
 * Can you describe your workflow when you create a web page?

+  - Identify the functionality that the page needs to have.
+Determine if a framework is needed and if so, select an appropriate one.
+  - Identify the structure of the page in terms of markup.
+Write out the base structure of the page including only the main blocks representing the elements.
+  - Code and style the elements one by one.
+Iterate.
+Refactor if needed.
+For an element with multiple states, craft each one and add comments to self/backend developer.
+  - Write JS.
+  - Stub out any data that's needed.
+  - Create basic routes and link the pages.
 * If you have 5 different stylesheets, how would you best integrate them into the site?

+  - Bundle them all up into 1 (using a preprocessor) and minify.
 * Can you describe the difference between progressive enhancement and graceful degradation?

+  Progressive enhancement builds a base level of experience and adds functionalities if the client supports it.
+Graceful degradation is developing for modern browsers while making sure it works for older browsers.
 * How would you optimize a website's assets/resources?

+  - Use sprites for images
+  - Concatenate files (CSS, JS)
+  - Use file minification
+  - Cache resources
+  - Use a CDN
 * How many resources will a browser download from a given domain at a time?
   * What are the exceptions?
 * Name 3 ways to decrease page load (perceived or actual load time).

+  - Minimize HTTP Requests
+  - Load resources asynchronously
+  - CSS on top, scripts at the bottom
 * If you jumped on a project and they used tabs and you used spaces, what would you do?

+  - Conform to the standard of the team but state my reasons about my preference.
 * Describe how you would create a simple slideshow page.
 * What tools do you use to test your code's performance?
 * If you could master one technology this year, what would it be?

+  - Node
 * Explain the importance of standards and standards bodies.

+  - They define standards that technologies must conform to making development easier and predictable (to a degree).
 * What is Flash of Unstyled Content?
 How do you avoid FOUC?

+  - It is when the browser renders the content of the page with it's default styling due to resources not having been downloaded yet.
+There are many techniques but the most basic one is to put CSS in `<head>` and `<script>` just before `</body>`.
 * Explain what ARIA and screenreaders are, and how to make a website accessible.
 * Explain some of the pros and cons for CSS animations versus JavaScript animations.